Evangelicalism: United States

 By the late 19th to early 20th century, most American Protestants were Evangelicals.
 A bitter divide had arisen between the more liberal-modernist mainline denominations and the fundamentalist denominations, the latter typically consisting of Evangelicals.
 Key issues included the truth of the Bible—literal or figurative, and teaching of evolution in the schools.

 During and after World War II, Evangelicals became increasingly organized.
 There was a great expansion of Evangelical activity within the United States, "a revival of revivalism".
 Youth for Christ was formed; it later became the base for Billy Graham's revivals.
 The National Association of Evangelicals formed in 1942 as a counterpoise to the mainline Federal Council of Churches.
 In 1942–43, the Old-Fashioned Revival Hour had a record-setting national radio audience.
 With this organization, though, fundamentalist groups separated from Evangelicals.

 According to a Pew Forum on Religion and Public Life study, Evangelicals can be broadly divided into three camps: traditionalist, centrist, and modernist.
 A 2004 Pew survey identified that while 70.4 percent of Americans call themselves "Christian", Evangelicals only make up 26.3 percent of the population, while Catholics make up 22 percent and mainline Protestants make up 16 percent.
 Among the Christian population in 2020, mainline Protestants began to outnumber Evangelicals.
+In 2024, approximately 13.2% of Americans were non-Hispanic white Evangelicals while 13.1% were white mainline Protestants according to the Public Religion Research Institute's Census of American Religion.

 Evangelicals have been socially active throughout US history, a tradition dating back to the abolitionist movement of the Antebellum period and the prohibition movement.
 As a group, evangelicals are most often associated with the Christian right.
 However, a large number of black self-labeled Evangelicals, and a small proportion of liberal white self-labeled Evangelicals, gravitate towards the Christian left.

 Recurrent themes within American Evangelical discourse include abortion, evolution denial, secularism, and the notion of the United States as a Christian nation.

 Evangelical humanitarian aid

-In the 1940s, in the United States, neo-evangelicalism developed the importance of social justice and Christian humanitarian aid actions in Evangelical churches.The majority of evangelical Christian humanitarian organizations were founded in the second half of the 20th century.
+In the 1940s, in the United States, neo-evangelicalism developed the importance of social justice and Christian humanitarian aid actions in Evangelical churches.
+The majority of evangelical Christian humanitarian organizations were founded in the second half of the 20th century.
 Among those with the most partner countries, there was the foundation of World Vision International (1950), Samaritan's Purse (1970), Mercy Ships (1978), Prison Fellowship International (1979), International Justice Mission (1997).

-Controversies

-A particularly controversial doctrine within the Evangelical Churches is that of prosperity theology, which spread in the 1970s and 1980s in the United States, mainly through Pentecostal and charismatic televangelists.
-This doctrine is centered on the teaching of Christian faith as a means to enrich oneself financially and materially through a "positive confession" and a contribution to Christian ministries.
-Promises of divine healing and prosperity are guaranteed in exchange for certain amounts of donation.Some pastors threaten those who do not tithe with curses, attacks from the devil and poverty.The collections of offerings are multiple or separated in various baskets or envelopes to stimulate the contributions of the faithful.